InductivityAI/Phi-Scanner-1/README.md

 While the world philosophizes about AI consciousness, we measure its mathematical prerequisite: true information integration.

-At **InductivityAI**, we built the first $O(N^3)$ heuristic to compute **Topological Phi (Φ)** — the measure of integrated information — overcoming the super-exponential $O(2^N)$ barrier that made it impossible to evaluate high-dimensional neural networks.
+At **InductivityAI**, we built the first $O(N^3)$ model to compute **Topological Phi (Φ)** — the measure of integrated information — overcoming the super-exponential $O(2^N)$ barrier that made it impossible to evaluate high-dimensional neural networks.

 ## 1. LLM Diagnostics: The "Phi-Collapse"
-We ran our Φ-estimator over the attention matrices of standard LLMs (e.g., GPT-2).
+We ran our Φ-model over the attention matrices of standard LLMs (e.g., GPT-2).
 The math proves the "Residual Stream Hypothesis":

-* **Early Layers (0-2):** High Φ-scores.
-The network actively integrates context and builds concepts.
-* **Deep Layers (3+):** The Φ-score collapses by over 80%.
-The network stops integrating and fragments into sparse, isolated feature extraction to guess the next token.

 **Live Scan Data (GPT-2, Head 0, Prompt: "Although the startup was based in Germany, the founder rejected the..."):**
 ```text